Advanced Model Configurations API

 A user performs the following query: How do I change my password for the intranet.

-Since the Stopwords file contains the following terms do, I, my, for, the, the query is analyzed as follows by the model:
+Since the stop words file contains the words do, I, my, for, and the, the query is analyzed as follows by the model:

 how change password intranet.